oconnor663/jacko.io/posts/async_three.md

 `foo` is still an `async fn`, but otherwise this is very similar to [how we did the same thing with threads][threads].
 Like threads, but unlike ordinary futures, tasks start running in the background as soon as we `spawn` them.
-A common design pattern for network services is to have a main loop that listens for new connections and spawns a thread to handle each connection.
-Async tasks let us use the same design pattern[^futures_unordered] without the performance overhead of threads.
+It's common in network services to have a main loop that listens for new connections and spawns a thread to handle each connection.
+Async tasks let us use this pattern without the performance overhead of threads.[^futures_unordered]

 [threads]: playground://async_playground/threads.rs